CASFRI/CASFRI/docs/specifications/README.md

 The CAS base polygon data provides polygon specific information and links the original inventory polygon ID to the CAS ID.
 Identification attributes include original stand ID, CAS Stand ID, Mapsheet ID, and Identification ID.
 Polygon attributes include polygon area and polygon perimeter.
 Inventory Reference Year, Photo Year, and Administrative Unit are additional identifiers.

-### cas_id
+### CAS_ID

-The attribute **cas_id** is an alpha-numeric identifier that is unique for each polygon within CAS database.
+The attribute **CAS_ID** is an alpha-numeric identifier that is unique for each polygon within CAS database.
 It is a concatenation of attributes containing the following sections:

 - Inventory id e.g., AB06
 - Source filename i.e., name of shapefile or geodatabase